williankeller/trello-auto-scroll/README.md

 [badge-mozilla]: https://img.shields.io/badge/Mozilla-v1.4-orange.svg
 [link-mozilla]: https://addons.mozilla.org/addon/trello-auto-scroll/ "Version published on Mozilla Add-ons"

+_Now our extension is available on the official [Trello Integrations](https://trello.com/integrations) page._

 ### Why?
 We decided to create this extension simply because we couldn't get an overview of all the columns created within Trello.
 So, this extension allow your Trello board make a automatically scroll until the last column and back to the first card as a loop.